Skip to main content

 info

-To use custom repository, just extend EntityRepository<T> class:
+To use a custom repository, extend EntityRepository<T> class:

 import { EntityRepository } from '@mikro-orm/mysql'; // or any other driver package